Aldo Lado

-Aldo Lado (born 5 December 1934) is an Italian film and television director, screenwriter and author.
-He is known internationally for his contributions to the giallo genre during the 1970's, through his films Short Night of Glass Dolls (1971) and Who Saw Her Die?
+Aldo Lado (5 December 1934 – 25 November 2023) was an Italian film and television director, screenwriter and author.
+He was known internationally for his contributions to the giallo genre during the 1970s, through his films Short Night of Glass Dolls (1971) and Who Saw Her Die?
 (1972).
 Several of his films are considered cult classics.

 Biography

-Lado was born in Fiume, Italy (today Rijeka, Croatia) on December 5, 1934.
+Aldo Lado was born in Fiume, Italy (today Rijeka, Croatia) on 5 December 1934.

-He came up through the film industry as an assistant director, notably to Bernardo Bertolucci on The Conformist (1970).
+Lado came up through the film industry as an assistant director, notably to Bernardo Bertolucci on The Conformist (1970).
 After writing the story for the 1971 giallo The Designated Victim, he made his directorial debut later that year with Short Night of Glass Dolls.
 Lado took the job after two previous directors, Maurizio Lucidi and Antonio Margheriti, fell through.
 The film was a success, and he followed it with another giallo, Who Saw Her Die?.

 Lado's subsequent films were in a variety of genres, including drama (Woman Buried Alive, The Cousin), romance (La cosa buffa), and horror (Last Stop on the Night Train).
 In 1979, he directed the Star Wars cash-in The Humanoid, for which he was credited under the George Lucas-esque pseudonym "George B. Lewis".
 In 1981, he directed the Alberto Moravia adaptation La disubbidienza.

 In 2013, after a 20-year hiatus, he directed the film Il Notturno di Chopin.

 Lado published his first short story in 2016, in the anthology Nuovi delitti di lago.
 In 2017 he published I film che non vedrete mai ('The films you will never see'), a compilation based on Lado's own unproduced screenplays.

+Lado died at his home in Rome on the morning of 25 November 2023, at the age of 88.

+Legacy and recognition

+In 2024, Vespertilio Awards founded the Aldo Lado Award.
+The award is given to the film that best reflects the maestro's ideas and views on cinema.